 When an action is within one’s signature authority delegation, the delegate must exercise sound business judgment, including:

-Visit the Gateway to Financial Activities website (Fingate) for a matrix of university business partners available to provide expert resources.
+Visit Fingate, the Gateway to Financial Activities website, to learn more about signature versus financial approval authority and a list of university contacts available to provide expert assistance.

 By resolution of the Board of Trustees of the Leland Stanford Junior University, the President has the general authority, on behalf of the university and its subsidiaries (excluding Stanford Health Care, Lucile Salter Packard Children's Hospital, and their subsidiaries and controlled entities), to execute agreements and other documents, and to approve and carry out transactions and other actions relating to all aspects of the operations of the university, except where powers are reserved to the Board of Trustees or other officers, divisions, or subsidiaries of the university by resolutions of the Board, the Board’s Bylaws, the Founding Grant, law, or otherwise.
 The delegation to the President includes, but is not limited to, the power to: